Garforth Arts Festival

-The Garforth Arts Festival is an annual arts festival that takes place in Garforth, Leeds, England.
-The events take place over a two-week period in June and July, ending with a full-day ‘Playground Party’ on the final Saturday.
-The festival features a variety of art forms, including comedy, theatre, circus, music, literature, art and dance.
-Most events are commissioned educational projects involving children and professional artists.
+The Garforth Arts Festival was an annual arts festival that took place in Garforth, Leeds, England.
+The events took place over a two-week period in June and July, ending with a full-day ‘Playground Party’ on the final Saturday.
+The festival featured a variety of art forms, including music, theatre, comedy, circus, literature, art and dance.
+Most events were commissioned educational projects involving children and professional artists.

 Location

-Events during the festival are held at the Garforth Academy, Garforth Working Men's Club, St Mary's Church and Garforth Miner's Welfare Hall.
-The ‘Playground Party’ is held in the ‘sunken’ playground outside Garforth Academy with some acts performing on Garforth Main Street.
+Events during the festival were held at the Garforth Academy, Garforth Working Men's Club, St Mary's Church and Garforth Miner's Welfare Hall.
+The ‘Playground Party’ was held in the sunken playground outside Garforth Academy with some acts performing on Garforth Main Street.